dragove/codeDrafts/README.md

-# scheme code learning for dragove

-## Introduction

-code is compatible with racket only
+# Dragove's Code Drafts

+This repository stores some drafts or learning code by dragove